firebase/firebase-js-sdk/packages/firestore/test/unit/specs/README.md

 # Firestore Spec Tests

-The Firestore Spec Tests are a suite of unit tests that fake out the external sources of events so that they can be completely controlled from the tests themselves and verify the correct handling of these events.
+The Firestore Spec Tests are a suite of unit tests that fake out external sources of events so that they can be completely controlled from the tests themselves and verify the correct handling of these events.